Li Fraumeni syndrome and the TP53 gene

 Li Fraumeni syndrome can't be cured.
 Management focuses on early diagnosis through screening, which starts at a young age, and sometimes surgery.

 Cancer risk is very high with more than 80% of people with Li Fraumeni syndrome getting at least one cancer.
 The cancers may occur in childhood.
 The chance of developing cancer for a woman with Li Fraumeni syndrome is 50% before she turns 30.
-For men, its around 50% by age 40.
+For men, it is around 50% by age 40.

 Management guidelines for men and women with Li Fraumeni syndrome include: